Poster Information

 Presenting your poster

-• Poster presentations will be held in-person at the Santa Clara Marriott during the 36th Annual CSU Biotechnology Symposium.
+• Poster presentations will be held in-person at the Hyatt Regency Orange County during the 37th Annual CSU Biotechnology Symposium.
 Once reviewed and selected, posters will be assigned to be presented at our Friday evening (7:30-9pm) or Saturday morning (8:30-10am) poster sessions.

 • You will be notified of your abstract's acceptance/non-acceptance status, as well as your assigned poster number and presentation day/time, by email after the close of our abstract review and poster selection process.